 The main goals of the Health and Physical Education Department of Richmond County School System are to :1.
 Educate the mind2.
 Promote social, physical and mental wellness of the student3.
 Encourage positive attitudes towards a lifetime of physical fitness and sport skills

-Be sure to send parent letters home prior to the administration of the Fitnessgram
+Be sure to send parent letters home with the results of the Fitnessgram for students in grades 4 - 12.

 Curriculum for Sex Education and HIV/AIDS Awareness